-The Board does not currently have an established policy regarding the gender, age, ethnic and cultural diversity of its directors and senior executives.
-Given the size of the Company, the nature of the employment structure and the limited number of Board and senior executive positions available in addition to the tight labour market for skilled employees for the sector, the Company does not expect to develop a policy in this regard for the near future.
+The Board does not currently have a stand-alone policy regarding the gender, age, ethnic and cultural diversity of its directors and senior executives.
+Given the size of the Company, the nature of the employment structure and the limited number of Board and senior executive positions available in addition to the tight labour market for skilled employees for the sector, the Company does not expect to develop such a policy in this regard for the near future.
 Nevertheless, as and when circumstances warrant, the Board will take into consideration diversity as one of the criteria in formulating decisions.

-The proportion of women within the organisation is as follows:
+The proportion of women within the organisation on an FTE basis is as follows:

-• women on the Board 0%
+women on the Board 0%

-• women in senior executive positions 50%
+women in senior executive positions 38%

-• women employees in the Group 65%
+all other women employees in the Group 70%